TandaHQ/work-samples/compliance/README.md

 # Compliance Automation Engineer Challenge

-At Tanda, we maintain a number of templates for [Modern Awards](https://www.fairwork.gov.au/awards-and-agreements/awards/list-of-awards) which our customers can apply automate their timesheet calculations.
+At Tanda, we maintain a number of templates for [Modern Awards](https://www.fairwork.gov.au/awards-and-agreements/awards/list-of-awards) which our customers can apply to automate their timesheet calculations.
 A key part of maintaining these templates is documenting the miniminum wages that can be paid as part of these awards, as well as any age-based adjustments to these.

 As an example, the [Clerks - Private Sector Award 2020](http://awardviewer.fwo.gov.au/award/show/MA000002#P413_32840), has 10 different employment levels,